 On entering the Hawa Mahal complex courtyard, all you see is tourists, bound for Hawa Mahal, but no signages to guide you to the temple.
 Goverdhan Nathji temple is located at the far end on the right side of the courtyard, facing west direction.

-Goverdhan Nath ji temple dates back to the year 1790.
+Goverdhan Nath Ji temple dates back to the year 1790.
 The temple is dedicated to Lord Krishna & Radha.
-Maharaja Sawai Pratap Singh,commissioned this temple.
+Maharaja Sawai Pratap Singh commissioned this temple.
 The temple was constructed with Hawa Mahal, simultaneously.
 In a way, this temple is also associated with world famous Hawa Mahal.
 Since both these structures are interlinked, one of the exits of Hawa Mahal leads out through this temple complex.

 When I visited this temple, the sanctum was closed for the public.
-As is tradition in most of old & famous temples in Jaipur, there are fixed timings when one can have darshan of the Lord Krishna.
-The temple is open for public 6 times a day, each slot lasting for half an hour.
-I met the current manager of the temple, Mr Pareek, he commented that this temple is dedicated to the Baal Krishna (Lord Krishna in the child form).
+As is the tradition in most of the old & famous temples in Jaipur, there are fixed timings when one can have darshan of the idol.
+The temple is open for the public 7 times a day, each slot lasting for half an hour.
+I conversed with the caretaker of the temple, Mr. Pareek.
+He informed me that the temple is dedicated to Baal Krishna (Lord Krishna in the child form).
 At present, the temple has been leased out to kama based trust.
-Otherwise, it is under the Devesthan Department (under the Rajasthan government).
+Otherwise, it is managed by Devesthan Department (under the Rajasthan government).

 The temple has exquisite paintings on the wall, although lack of maintenance is quite evident.
 The style of painting is local.
-The work and engraving on marble pillars is typical to Jaipur style of architecture.
-There are two marble tigers (called naahar in local Rajasthani language) on both sides of the entrance gate to the temple courtyard.
+The work and engraving on marble pillars are typical to Jaipur style of architecture.
+There are two marble tigers (called Naahar in local Rajasthani language) on both sides of the entrance gate to the temple courtyard.

-Although this temple doesn’t have elaborate & ornate construction style, but it does have impressive local design elements.
-This is evident in above picture,which clearly shows workmanship in pillars, faux jharokhas etc.
+Although this temple doesn’t have elaborate & ornate construction style, it does have impressive local design elements.
+This is evident in the above picture in the workmanship in pillars and faux Jharokhas.

-Located in the South west corner, on the first floor is another small temple.The temple is dedicated to Lord Vallabh & Radha.This temple is quite small & very simple.
+Located in the Southwest corner, on the first floor is another small temple.
+This temple is dedicated to Lord Vallabh & Radha and can best be described as a small room devoid of any architectural feature.
 The priest, Om ji commented that temple walls were once adorned with beautiful paintings.
-However, over course of years these paintings were replaced with simple paint on the wall.
-Here is the picture of the idols,
+However, over course of years these paintings were replaced with a paint on the wall.
+Here is a picture of the idols from this temple.